 This is a view of a straight edge placed against the carb face.
 You can see a large amount of light coming through most of the length of the face.
 That is the problem that you will fix.

 An owner can “usually” hand lap the face to be straight and level again without much work.
 You will need something that you know is flat.
-I suggest that any BMW owner that does his own work, own a glass plate.
+I suggest that you get a glass plate.
 It is useful for a few other jobs too.
-Go to your local glass shop and ask for a 9″ X 17″ piece of plate glass or mirror.
+Go to your local glass shop and ask for a 9″ X 17″ piece of plate or mirror glass.
 That size serves as a telescopic fork tool.
 Any old scratched scrap is OK for this job.
 Make sure that they bevel the edges.
 They break easily, so get two.
 Don’t ask how I know that.
-I prefer mirror glass because it serves double duty.
-Anytime I wonder what my problem is, I just look in the mirror 🙂

 Because the carb body wants to rock sideways, I very carefully lap it up and down, with respect to the photo.
 You can see the vertical “dirt” tracks on the paper.
-The starting is the critical part, but it just takes some attention.
+Starting is the critical part, but it just takes some attention.

 This is the result of the first bit of lapping.
 It is about 15-20% done.
 Now you can see why it wants to rock back and forth.
 Don’t allow it to do that.
 Hold it carefully towards the thick side.
 It is not easy to do.

 In this photo, the face is about 35-40% done.
 I would change the paper to the 220 grit to save time.